 It’s a virtuous cycle, but one that is only sustained with a great experience throughout the customer journey.
 A lot can go wrong here, from struggles with site navigation to frustrating interactions with agents.
 Many of the pitfalls involve the channels through which companies engage customers.

 More specifically, there’s still widespread reliance on email and IVR despite the availability of superior options such as chat.
-Conversational UI solutions offer a new way forward, one that can boost revenues and profits through delightful customer experiences.
+Conversational UI (or chat) solutions offer a new way forward, one that can boost revenues and profits through delightful customer experiences.

 Easy as A-B-C?
 The Apple Business Chat blueprint for better customer journeys